annikaijak/2nd_semester_project/data/README.txt

 •	dr: data rate parameter in LoRaWAN.
 It ranges between 1 and 5 where 1 is the slowest transmission data rate and 5 is the highest.
 This datarate is scaled by the network server depending on the signal quality of the past packages send.
 •	SNR: signal to noise ratio – the higher value, the better the signal quality
 •	RSSI: signal strength – the higher value, the better the signal quality

+•	For information about the weather data visit https://open-meteo.com/en/docs